-If you’re a driver in any other city in Minnesota, visit this page instead.
+If you’re a driver or are applying to drive in Minnesota, visit this page instead.

 Local regulations require that all Lyft drivers display two Lyft emblems while in driver mode.
 One goes on the lower corner of your windshield, another one in the lower corner of your rear windshield.
-Make sure yours are always visible to your passengers, and if you need additional emblems:
+Make sure yours are always visible to your passengers.

 If you’ve just been approved to drive, you should receive your Lyft emblems shortly.
 If you didn't get one or need a new one, place an order in your Dashboard.
 While waiting for it to arrive, you may print a temporary emblem.